jrdnh/respread/docs/user_guide/navigating_nodes.rst

     ...         return self.root.revenue.product_revenue(year)
     ...     ...

-Using absolute paths can make classes more flexible and reusable.
-No matter how deeply the operating expense node is nested, it will always find the revenue node.
+Using absolute paths can make classes more resilient to nesting.
+No matter how deeply the operating expense node is buried, it will always find the revenue node.

-Note, however, that static type checkers will not automatically be able to determine the class type returned by ``root``, so autcompletion will not fill unless the return value is explicitly declared.
+Note, however, that static type checkers will not automatically be able to determine the class type returned by ``root``, so autcompletion will not fill unless the returned value is explicitly declared.